 In addition to these didactic courses, students complete three levels of clinical practice.
 The first is an observational experience focused on TVI and O&M instructional practices.
 The second is a TVI student teaching practicum.
 Students apply for a PDE Instructional I teaching certificate upon successful completion of the TVI didactic coursework, the student teaching practicum, and the required Praxis II exams.

-The third practicum is a 350-clockhour O&M Internship required by ACVREP, which is scheduled at the completion of the O&M courses.
+The third practicum is an O&M Internship required by ACVREP, which is scheduled at the completion of the O&M courses.
 Students are also required to attend a weekend workshop at Pitt’s Oakland Campus prior to beginning the O&M internship.
 Students completing the academic and clinical requirements of the O&M curricula must pass a national certification exam in O&M (see the ACVREP website for details) in order to become eligible for O&M certification.

 Students have multiple options towards program completion.
 The dual certification courses are typically offered in a two-course per term pairing.
 Students may also combine a Master's of Education (MEd) degree to their certification program of study.
 Students needing to complete a MEd degree and/or co-requisite courses may add additional courses to become a full-time student.
 The dual certification program takes approximately 3 years to complete.